supermari0/httplogmon/README.md

 Given more time, I might do some of the following:

+- Allow configuration as environment variables.
+Currently, config is just stored in a Python module, so reconfiguration requires an image rebuild.
 - Move core alerting logic out of the main module into a separate module, similarly to what I've done with the storage modules.
   - Add alert/incident UUIDs.